thisislawatts/example-jobs/SDR Manager (Boston).md

 <p><strong>Location: Boston</strong></p>
 <p><strong>We’re looking for an empathetic, hands-on, lead-by-example manager to grow and develop a team of Sales Development Representatives.</strong></p>
 <p><strong>The role</strong></p>
 <p><span style="font-weight: 400;">As an SDR Manager for Snyk, you will manage the day-to-day activities and training of our SDR team, coaching them as they drive meetings, sales demos and pipeline to support incremental revenue growth for our Sales organization.&nbsp; As our SDR Leader in the West, you’ll play an integral role in coaching and ramping up that team, as well as improving sales pipeline.
-You’ll work closely with our Marketing team to define our ABM strategy and outbound process and you will report directly to the Global SDR Director.</span></p>
+You’ll work closely with our Marketing team to define our ABM strategy and outbound process and you will report directly to the Senior SDR Manager.</span></p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>
-<li style="font-weight: 400;"><span style="font-weight: 400;">hiring and building out an effective team of Sales Development Representatives to work with our Snyk Sales teams</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">hiring and building out an effective team of Sales Development Representatives to work with our Snyk Named Account Sales teams</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">mentoring, coaching and driving forward the personal development of individuals on your team</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">implementing productivity goals, objectives and incentive initiatives that stretch and develop your team towards successful careers within sales, where they regularly exceed objectives.&nbsp;</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">working closely with our Sales team leads to align on pipeline goals and forecasts, and tracking these back to individual activities and objectives on your team</span></li>